 DPV Cave diving - Ox Bel Ha - Diving Cenotes of Tulum

-While cenotes dot Yucatan in surprising locations—streets, beaches, and even next to churches—the quintessential diving experience lies between Tulum and Puerto Morelos, centered around Playa del Carmen.
-Extend your cenote adventure to Valladolid for deeper wonders and, for the offbeat, venture south to Bacalar’s 7-shaded lagoon.
+While cenotes sprinkle Yucatan in surprising locations—streets, beaches, and even next to churches—the quintessential diving experience lies between Tulum and Puerto Morelos, centered around Playa del Carmen, making Playa del carmen the ideal location for your stay if you plan diving Cenotes.
+You can also extend your cenote adventure to Valladolid for deeper wonders and, for the offbeat, venture south to Bacalar’s lagoon.

 Playa del Carmen steals the spotlight as the cenote capital, boasting names like Dos Ojos, Ponderosa, Taj Ma Ha, and Gran Cenote.
 Not far behind, Puerto Morelos’ Cenote Zapote and Cenote Maravilla beckon with bell-like stalactites.